 Given the potential for exposures and significant or widespread adverse impacts, replacing currently used PFASs in carpets and rugs with other members of the PFAS class could constitute a regrettable substitution.
-Hence, this proposal covers the entire class of PFASs in carpets and rugs.
-Several chemical and non-chemical options are available to meet the stain- and soil-resistance requirements for carpets and rugs.
-According to a patent filed by INVISTA North America S.a.r.l. for clay nanoparticle and wax-based "liquid and soil repellent compositions for fibers," including for carpets and rugs (Iverson et al. 2017), "a fluorochemical is not needed to achieve the desired soil and liquid repellent properties."
+Hence, this proposal covers carpets and rugs containing any member of the class of PFASs.

+Several chemical and nonchemical options are available to meet the stain- and soil-resistance requirements for carpets and rugs.
+According to a patent filed by INVISTA North America S.A.R.L. for clay nanoparticle and wax-based "liquid and soil repellent compositions for fibers," including for carpets and rugs (Iverson et al. 2017), "a fluorochemical is not needed to achieve the desired soil and liquid repellent properties."
+The following U.S. carpet manufacturers already offer PFAS-free products: Interface, Mannington, Mohawk, and Tandus Centiva (Zarker 2018).

-7.1 Chemical Alternatives
+9.1 Chemical Alternatives